formapro/JsFormValidatorBundle/README.md

 This module enables validation of the Symfony 4 or later forms on the JavaScript side.
 It converts form type constraints into JavaScript validation rules.

+If you have Symfony 4.* - you need to use [Version 1.6.x-dev](https://github.com/formapro/JsFormValidatorBundle/tree/1.6)

 If you have Symfony 3.1.* - you need to use [Version 1.5.*](https://github.com/formapro/JsFormValidatorBundle/tree/1.5)

 If you have Symfony 3.0.* - you need to use [Version 1.4.*](https://github.com/formapro/JsFormValidatorBundle/tree/1.4)